dr-robert-li/jekyll-blog/all_collections/_posts/2024-04-09-cultural-differences-between-LLMs-and-shared-ethical-responsibilities.md

 It wasn't until the creation of the Transformer architecture by DeepMind (now Google) in the early 2020s, that allowed researchers to defeat the scaling limitations posed by the use of RNNs and CNNs, and create LLMs with, eventually, tens and even hundreds of billions of parameters.

-The emergent behaviours that these models exhibited due to the unnumerable number and complexity of patterns within allowed them to excel at a variety of tasks in ways that more narrow models used to typically succeed.
+The emergent behaviours that these models exhibited due to the innumerable number and complexity of patterns within allowed them to excel at a variety of tasks in ways that more narrow models used to typically succeed.
 As meaning-making humans, their magical outputs allowed ourselves and researchers to contemplate, for the first time, being on the cusp of create an Artificial General Intelligence (AGI), a self learning model, capable of reasoning and exhibiting patterns reminiscent of human consciousness.

 This was distilled into a small chat interface called ChatGPT in November 2022, and it ushered in the hype phase of the Hype cycle.